huukit/Atmega-CAN/readme.md

   * buildable library module (.so, .dll)
   * libusb for usb-connectivity on the PC side.
   * a tester application for the whole chain above written in QT.

+The hardware includes a termination resistor that can be enabled with software.

 This project can also be used as a reference for small microcontrollers wanting to communicate with devices over USB.

 ### Libraries